csebooks/relational-databases/content.en/part-six-data-warehousing-data-mining-and-information-retrieval/_index.md

 Information extraction usually has errors in some fraction of the extracted information; typically this is because some page had information in a format that syntactically matched a pattern, but did not actually specify a value (such as the price).
 Information extraction using simple patterns, which separately match parts of a page, is relatively error prone.
 Machine-learning techniques can perform much more sophisticated analysis, based on interactions between patterns, to minimize errors in the information extracted, while maximizing the amount of information extracted.
 See the references in the bibliographical notes for more information.

-**21.8.3 Question Answering**
+###21.8.3 Question Answering

 Information retrieval systems focus on finding documents relevant to a given query.
 However, the answer to a query may lie in just one part of a document, or in small parts of several documents. **Question answering** systems attempt to provide direct answers to questions posed by users.
-For example, a question of the

-**934 Chapter 21 Information Retrieval**

-form “Who killed Lincoln?” may best be answered by a line that says “Abraham Lincoln was shot by John Wilkes Booth in 1865.”
+For example, a question of the form “Who killed Lincoln?” may best be answered by a line that says “Abraham Lincoln was shot by John Wilkes Booth in 1865.”
 Note that the answer does not actually contain the words “killed” or “who”, but the system infers that “who” can be answered by a name, and “killed” is related to “shot”.

 Question answering systems targeted at information on the Web typically generate one or more keyword queries from a submitted question, execute the keyword queries against Web search engines, and parse returned documents to find segments of the documents that answer the question.
 A number of linguistic techniques and heuristics are used to generate keyword queries, and to find relevant segments from the document.